Updated Law Clerk Announcement

-The Public Interest Law Project (PILP) currently has law clerk openings for the Summer 2019 term.
+The Public Interest Law Project (PILP) still has one law clerk opening for the Summer 2019 term.
 We focus our litigation practice areas on issues surrounding Affordable Housing and Public Benefits.

 PILP advances justice for low income people and communities by building the capacity of legal services organizations through impact litigation, trainings, and publications, and by advocating for low income community groups and individuals.